Cosmic Initial Conditions for a Habitable Universe: Introduction

 \section{Introduction}

-The habitability of the Universe is one of the fundamental questions of the cosmology.
-In other word, what are the specifications of a universe to be habitable ?
-In terms of fundamental physics, we can think about possible different physical parameters that our universe is adapted.
-This possibility might be realized in the Multiverse models where the physical parameters vary in an ensemble of parallel universes \citep{mult}.
-Here in this work, we adapt "weak anthropic" principle by means that physical constants are given and we are investigating the initial condition of different universes.
-We study the formation of a habitable universe based on the initial condition at the early epoch of the universe during the inflationary period.
+The habitability of the Universe is one of the fundamental issues of cosmology.
+In other words, what are the specifications required for a universe to be habitable ?
+In terms of fundamental physics, we can think about possible different physical parameters for which our universe is adapted.
+This possibility might be realized in multiverse models where the physical parameters vary in an ensemble of parallel universes \citep{mult}.
+Here in this work, we adapt the "weak anthropic" principle, by means of that physical constants are given and we investigate the initial conditions of different universes.
+We study the formation of a habitable universe based on the initial conditions in the early epoch of the universe, during the inflationary period.

-In the standard inflationary model for the early universe a scalar field so-called inflaton field drives a rapid phase of expansion of the universe.
+In the standard inflationary model for an early universe, a scalar field, so-called inflaton field, drives a rapid phase of expansion of the universe.
 This inflationary phase stretches any local features in the curvature of the early universe into spatially flat space \citep{star,guth}.
-Also during this inflationary phase, all the primordial defects from the phase transition that manifest itself as the topological defects are diluted \citep{infbook}.
-The other consequence of inflation is that all parts of the universe that were thermalized within the horizon before the beginning of inflation, stretch out and makes universe uniform at the super-horizon scales.
+Also during this inflationary phase, all primordial defects from the phase transition manifesting as topological defects are diluted \citep{infbook}.
+The other consequence of inflation is that all parts of the universe that were thermalized within the horizon before the beginning of inflation stretch out and makes universe uniform at super-horizon scales.
 This uniformity has been observed with the level of $10^{-5}$ on the map of Cosmic Microwave Background (CMB) radiation \citep{flat}.

-The other advantage of inflationary cosmology is that quantum fluctuations of the inflaton field results in seeds for the formation of large scale structures.
-These small density fluctuations in the dark matter fluid, in the order $\sim 10^{-5}$, eventually grow and produce potential wells and the baryonic matter of cosmic fluid by gravitational condensation and cooling forms galaxies, stars and planets.
-Recent observations of CMB by WMAP and Planck satellites show the compatibility of the observational data with the prediction of the inflationary models \citep{planck,wmap}.
+The other advantage of inflationary cosmology is that quantum fluctuations of the inflaton field results in seeds for the formation of large-scale structures.
+These small density fluctuations in the dark matter fluid, of order $\sim 10^{-5}$, eventually grow and produce potential wells and, through gravitational condensation and cooling, the baryonic matter of cosmic fluid forms galaxies, stars and planets.
+Recent observations of CMB by the {\it Wilkinson Microwave Anisotropy Probe} (WMAP) and {\it Planck} satellites show the compatibility of the observational data with the prediction of the inflationary models \citep{planck,wmap}.